Learn to recognise some of the most common wetland ecosystems from all over the world here, and their surprising hidden depths.

 Mudflats are coastal wetlands that form in inter-tidal sheltered areas, usually visible during low tide.

-Birds like the Critically Endangered Spoon-billed sandpiper will migrate across the world every season, to reach tidal mudflats like the Yellow Sea in order to breed and ultimately survive.
+Birds like the Critically Endangered Spoon-billed sandpiper will migrate across the world every season, stopping at tidal mudflats like the Yellow Sea in order to reach their breeding grounds.
 These mudflats act like wetland 'service stations' for migratory birds.

 The sport of ‘mudflat hiking’ at the Wadden Sea is becoming more popular in recent years.
 The word ‘wad’ is Dutch for mudflat.